ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 ```

 Now, you can go back to your Customer Portal's container.
-All landing pages that you create in it will have Customer Portal template.
+All landing pages that you create in it should have Customer Portal template.

-### Assign Portal to Customer Group
+### Assign portal to Customer Group

 You can assign multiple Customer Portal containers or Pages to a specific Customer Group.
 First, you need to grant the following permissions to company members from the Customer Group: